retwick/turboCPM/README.md

 ### Installing

-First install c++ Boost Library and then install QuantLib
+First install c++ Boost Library, then install QuantLib.

 ## Running the tests
 Input files are